alanjphillips/AccountService/README.md

 # AccountService
-## REST Service with InMemory storage
+## REST Service with InMemory storage - using Akka-Http, and Circe for JSON.
+ScalaTest is used for unit-tests

 ### Usage and API: